pdolce2/hello-world/README.md

 my first repository

 This is clearly my first created repository on Git Hub.
-After countless searching around and looking at other code out there I thought it deemed good enough inspiration for me to craete my own.
+After countless searching around and looking at other code out there I thought it deemed good enough inspiration for me to create my own.